AaltoSciComp/blog/content/2023/kickstart.rst

 and was taught without the first day, thus the short name "kickstart" we still use.
 Some years day 1 had a different name, but was still taught together with days 2-3 as a package.

+Our goal isn't just to teach some skills, but to form a community around scientific computing - with researchers who have a common language to work together and help each other, supported by Aalto Scientific Computing in the background.